 It is at work in Macon, GA, where what began as a senior capstone project by students at Mercer University begat a master plan for a 2 square-mile area between the university and downtown Macon that includes several historic neighborhoods.

 Partnerships between Mercer and local government and between public and private entities have stirred $91 million in investment, given old buildings new uses, attracted locally owned companies, promoted entrepreneurship and preserved walkable neighborhoods.
 Planning and revitalization efforts have been helped by a $5 million grant from the John S. and James L. Knight Foundation.

 A key to the success of those efforts has been active community engagement, says Nadia Osman of the College Hill Alliance in Macon.
 “You have to listen to the people who live there,” she says.
 “And not just ask, but enable with the funds to put ideas into action.

-Ownesboro, KY began a process in 2007 to transform what Madison Silvert, president and CEO of Greater Owensboro Economic Development Corp., called a “delapidated” downtown that what was disconnected from the Ohio River that flowed just a block away.
+Owensboro, KY began a process in 2007 to transform what Madison Silvert, president and CEO of Greater Owensboro Economic Development Corp., called a “dilapidated” downtown that what was disconnected from the Ohio River that flowed just a block away.